puppetlabs/puppet-docs/source/pe/3.3/quick_writing_nix.markdown

 Writing a Puppet Module
 --------------

-Puppet Labs modules save time, but at some point you may that you'll need to write your own modules.
+Puppet Labs modules save time, but at some point you may find that you'll need to write your own modules.

 ### Writing a Class in a Module